stephenmussel/redux-feedback-app/README.md

 ![Thank you](/public/images/pageSix.jpg)
 <br />

-Additionally, and `Admin` page is provided.
-It displays all the feedback submitted with the ability to delete and flag individual user feedback.
+Additionally, an `Admin` page is provided.
+It displays all the feedback with the ability to delete and flag individual user feedback.
 <br />

 ![Thank you](/public/images/pageAdmin.jpg)